cs544-wisc/f23/p6/README.md

 #### Data Upload

-Unzip `records.zip` to get `records.parquet`.
-In your `p6.ipnynb`
+Now in your `p6.ipynb`, unzip `records.zip` to get a `records.parquet` directory.
-notebook, use Spark to load this and re-arrange the data so that there is (a) one row per station/date combination, and (b) tmin and tmax columns.
+Then use Spark to load this and re-arrange the data so that there is (a) one row per station/date combination, and (b) tmin and tmax columns.
 You can ignore other measurements.